ApolloAuto/apollo/README.md

 Dreamview should show a running vehicle now.
 (The following image might be different due to changes in frontend.)
 ![Dreamview with Trajectory](docs/demo_guide/images/dv_trajectory_1.5.png)

-Advanced users who wish to build outside this Docker container can refer to the corresponding Docker specification file (`./docker/dev.dockerfile`).

 ## Documents
 Apollo documents can be found under the [docs](https://github.com/ApolloAuto/apollo/blob/master/docs/) repository.
    * [quickstart](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/): the quickstart tutorial.